feixyz10/oh_my_loam/README.md

 Comparing with A-LOAM, this implementation has following features:

-- it's ROS-free
+- ROS-free: it can run without ROS environment
+- Multi-threading instead of multi-process: more deterministic
-- it's more readable and easier to understand/modify
+- Higher code quality: more readable and easier to understand/modify

 <img src="images/nsh_indoor_outdoor.png" alt="nsh_indoor_outdoor" height="500" align="bottom" />